Yandex Cloud

 1. Building a data platform

-2. Importing data from Object Storage, processing and exporting to Managed Service for ClickHouse®
+2. Importing data from Object Storage, processing it, and exporting it to Managed Service for ClickHouse®

 Importing data from Yandex Object Storage, processing and exporting to Yandex Managed Service for ClickHouse®